haxor2411/next-role-based-auth/README.md

     ```
 - **GitHub Login**: By default, GitHub login is configured as admin login.
 - **Google User or Created User by Admin**: Members can sign up using a Google account or via manual registration by the admin.
+- If you want to see the adminn functionality change the email to yours github email in app/api/auth/[...nextauth]/options.js

 ## References